dart-lang/site-www/src/faq.md

 language, and some don't play well with other features.
 Simplicity is the single most important gift we can give to future programmers.

-Please look at the [list of language issues][issues] to see if your request is already there.
+Please look at the [list of language issues][language issues] to see if your request is already there.
 If it is, let us know that you care and give it a thumbs up.
 Otherwise, go ahead and add a new issue.
 Make a thoughtful argument for your feature.
 Sample code with and without your feature is good evidence; a sizeable codebase